geomet/geomet/README.md

 [mead](http://en.wikipedia.org/wiki/Mead).
 It is also a shortened version of the word "geometry".

+### Installation ###

+Clone the source code from git and run:

+    $ python setup.py install

+You can also install directly from the git repo using pip:

+    $ pip install git+git://github.com/larsbutler/geomet.git

 ### Example usage ###

 Coverting a 'Point' GeoJSON object to WKT: